 Causes of Reading DifficultyAuditory Processing Weakness

-The classic indicator that the brain is not processing auditory input effectively is difficulty blending sounds into words after lots of practice, even with short easy words.
+When brain processes auditory input poorly, you see difficulty blending sounds into words, even with short easy words.

 How auditory processing affects reading